 If you have ever used a search engine like Google, you’ll know that there is loads of content out there.
 On pretty much any topic that you can imagine.
-This is great for search engines, as they’re able to show relevant results for any term that people type in.
-It does, however, require some effort to find out which content fits the search query best.
+This is great for search engines, as they can show relevant results for any term people type.
+However, it requires some effort to find out which content fits the search query best.
 One of the ways that Google rates the quality of content is by looking at E-A-T: Expertise, Authoritativeness and Trustworthiness.
-In this post, the first in a series of three, we’ll go into the E: expertise.
+In this post, the first in three series, we’ll go into the E: expertise.
 What it is, why it matters and how you can show yours!

 What is expertise?